taikedz/dedupe/Implementation_notes.md

 The following is the basic structure of database entries, allowing a decoupling of identities (uniqueness, determined ultimately by hash) and file paths, as well as parent directory paths.

+The `FileIdentity`, `FilePath` and `ParentPath` tables are considered "core" entry items for the purpose of processing duplicates.

+The `Meta` table is an additional structure allowing basic annotations on a path, for independent modules (handlers, etc) to reference.
+The module can register any path (whether for the FilePath or ParentPath table, as determined by `path_is_dir`), as well as a set of arbitrary data in `flags`, and a human-destined comment to associate with the entry.

 `PRI` denotes a primary key
 `EXT` denotes an external key
 `IDX` denotes that the column should be indexed, as we expect to search on it